osdc/codejam-v5/elf-engineers/README.md

 ### 12. **🎵 Music Integration**

-- Users can play music directly from Spotify to enhance focus while studying or working.
+- Users can play music to enhance focus while studying or working.

 ### 13. **🌐 Cross-Device Synchronization**